Amending America: Building a More Perfect Union

 Wednesday, June 21, 2017

-7pm Keynote Remarks on “Bill of Rights and the Court System”
+7pm Keynote Remarks on “Civil Rights and the Role of an Impartial Judiciary”

 8pm Keynote Conversation on “Reflections on Civil and Human Rights Movements: From 1960 to Today”